 (e) details of the User’s hobbies and interests.

-3.4 On receipt of the Fee in accordance with clause 4, the Company shall create a User Account for the User on the Platform to enable the User to make use of the Services.
+3.4 On receipt of the Fee in accordance with clause 4 (not applicable for Free Access), the Company shall create a User Account for the User on the Platform to enable the User to make use of the Services.
 The Company shall provide the User with a user log-in and password by telephone, email or post in order that the User may access the Platform via the User Account and make use of the Services.

 3.5 The User must keep the user log-in and password secure at all times and must not share it with any third party.
 The Company accepts no liability in the event of misuse of the Platform and/or the User Account by any third party, whether authorised by the User or otherwise.

-4.1 In exchange for provision of the Services by the Company, the User shall pay the Fee to the Company in accordance with this clause 4.
+4.1.
+In exchange for provision of the Services by the Company, the User shall pay the Fee to the Company in accordance with this clause 4.
+No fee shall be payable for Free Access and the Services shall be provided by the Company in exchange for the User accepting the User obligations under these Terms.

 4.3 Prior to the commencement of each Renewal Term, the Company shall instruct the Third-Party Payment Processor to use the Payment Details previously provided to it to process the Fee for that Renewal Term.